 It’s difficult to inspect the health of a red-eyed tree frog when you make a purchase online.
 At the reptile super show, you can inspect the frog face-to-face and ask the breeder questions about illness, diet, temperament, and the habit the frog has become accustomed to.
 This can help you more easily transition your frog to its new environment in your home.

 The Reptile Super Show is the world’s largest reptile show and sale.
-Come visit us in California and browse the largest collection of reptiles, snakes, exotic lizards, and red-eyed tree frogs for sale under one roof!
+Get your tickets today and browse the largest collection of reptiles, snakes, exotic lizards, and red-eyed tree frogs for sale under one roof!